-CIA nominee 'sought to pull out'
+Trump backs CIA pick after offer to quit

 She has reportedly said she would firmly oppose the reintroduction of any such programme, something Mr Trump has hinted at in the past.

-Another line of questioning could concern the destruction of videotapes showing al-Qeada suspects being submitted to the interrogation techniques.
+Another line of questioning could concern the destruction of videotapes showing al-Qaeda suspects being submitted to the interrogation techniques.

 Ms Haspel drafted the cable that ordered their destruction in 2005, although her boss, Jose Rodriguez, reportedly sent it without her knowledge or that of then CIA director Porter Goss.